-- Ward Manager the ward manager is a nurse and provides both managerial and clinical leadership to all staff on the ward. - Specialist Nurse provides senior clinical leadership to all staff on the ward and provides operational cover in ward manager's absence. - Clinical Nurse Lead a registered mental health nurse, providing clinical leadership on the ward. - Nurse in charge this is the nurse who is in charge of a shift (shift co-ordinator) and is responsible for ensuring the smooth running of the ward. - Staff Nurse a qualified nurse who is a Registered Mental Health Nurse.
-They deliver nursing care and also psychosocial interventions to help your recovery. - Named Nurse is responsible for co-ordinating your nursing care while you are on the ward.
+- Ward Manager the ward manager is a nurse and provides both managerial and clinical leadership to all staff on the ward. - Clinical Lead this is a senior clinical nurse, providing clinical leadership on the ward. - Nurse in charge this is the nurse who is in charge of a shift and is responsible for ensuring the smooth running of the ward. - Staff Nurse a qualified nurse who is a Registered Mental Health Nurse.
+They deliver the nursing care and also psychosocial interventions to help you recover. - Primary Nurse is responsible for co-ordinating your nursing care while you are on the ward.
 They will be introduced soon after your admission and will be your point of contact during your stay.
-All named nurses are staff nurses. - Nursery Nurse to assist with your baby's care. - Support Worker, Nursing Assistant, Health Care Assistant supports the nursing staff in caring for you.
+All named nurses/key workers are staff nurses. - Associated Nurse will be allocated to you as well as your named nurse/key worker, they will support Named Nurse in delivering your care.
+Associate nurses are usually support workers. - Nursery Nurse to assist with your baby's care. - Support Worker, Nursing Assistant, Health Care Assistant supports the nursing staff in caring for you.